 From the rise of the artisan producer to the now ubiquitous ready meal, with the advent of heat-sealing technology, any producer, large or small can heat seal their product to deliver fresh quality food to their customer.

 So, what exactly is Heat Sealing Technology?
+Let me explain how heat sealing machines work.
 It is a method of sealing packaging using a heat sensitive, stable adhesive, which will not contaminate the product.
 By applying heat and pressure on the adhesive area, this can result in an air tight sealed pack, without tainting or contaminating the food product inside.
 It is also tamper evident, providing added security.
 An array of different heat seal packs have been developed to suit a multitude of products.

 Heat Sealing is a technology which is able to incorporate the latest biodegradable and compostable packaging, ensuring a tamper proof pack, increased protection against contamination and the application of labels, dispensing with the need for secondary labelling, saving both labour and material costs.
 This is now standard in the food industry for sandwiches, food to go and ready meals.